IanSmithSH/Box-POC/README.md

 ## To Do

-- Better documentation
+- Add metadata to uploads
 - Implement OAuth2
-- Somehow store word count